-- 1. The Certificate no longer complies with the requirements in the relevant section of the BRs; - 2.
-IdenTrust obtains evidence that the Certificate was misused; - 3.
-IdenTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
+- 6. The Certificate no longer complies with the requirements in the relevant section of the BRs (CRLReason #4, superseded); - 7.
+IdenTrust obtains evidence that the Certificate was misused (CRLReason #9, privilegeWithdrawn); - 8.
+IdenTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use (CRLReason #9, privilegeWithdrawn);

-- 4. IdenTrust is made aware of any circumstance indicating that use of a FQDN or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 5.
-IdenTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully Qualified Domain Name; - 6.
-IdenTrust is made aware of a material change in the information contained in the Certificate; - 7.
-IdenTrust is made aware that the Certificate was not issued in accordance with the BRs or the CA's Certificate Policy or Certification Practice Statement; - 8.
-IdenTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate: - 9.
-IdenTrust's right to issue Certificates under the BRs expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 10.
-Revocation is required by IdenTrust's Certificate Policy and/or Certification Practice Statement; or - 11.
-IdenTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+- 9. IdenTrust is made aware of any circumstance indicating that use of a FQDN or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) (CRLReason #5, CessationOfOperation); - 10.
+IdenTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully Qualified Domain Name (CRLReason #9, privilegeWithdrawn); - 11.
+IdenTrust is made aware of a material change in the information contained in the Certificate (CRLReason #9, privilegeWithdrawn); - 12.
+IdenTrust is made aware that the Certificate was not issued in accordance with the BRs or the CA's Certificate Policy or Certification Practice Statement (CRLReason #4, superseded); - 13.
+IdenTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate (CRLReason #9, privilegeWithdrawn); - 14.
+IdenTrust's right to issue Certificates under the BRs expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 15.
+Revocation is required by IdenTrust's Certificate Policy and/or Certification Practices Statement; or - 16.
+IdenTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed (CRLReason #1, keyCompromise).